1. Fry's voice actor Billy West is responsible for pretty much every famous character of the past 20 years.

 13. Zapp Brannigan's voice is based on Phil Hartman's characters from The Simpsons.

 14. The line "Why not Zoidberg" is never uttered in the show.

-15. Shockingly, Frank Welker, the actor who voices Nibbler, used to voice Megatron in Transformers.
+15. Shockingly, Frank Welker, the actor who voices Nibbler, used to voice Megatron in The Transformers.

 17. Fry's dog Seymour is based off a real dog named Hachikō who waited for his master for 10 years.

-20. Anywhere you see an owl is where you’d normally see a rat, implying owls in the future are the new vermin.
+20. Anywhere you see an owl is where you'd normally see a rat, implying owls are the new vermin in the future.

 21. Stephen Hawking voices himself on both Futurama and The Simpsons, but not Family Guy.

-22. Kirsten Gore, Al Gore’s daughter, has written for Futurama.
+22. Kristin Gore, Al Gore's daughter, has written for Futurama.

 23. Al Gore's a pretty huge fan of the show himself, appearing several times.